abtp2/emulator/README.md

 # Device Emulator
-#### A basic mobile emulator text your website responsiveness online.
+#### A basic mobile emulator to test your website responsiveness online.
 <br>
 <a href="https://abtp2.github.io/emulator">Check Live from here</a>